shubhamkhan/find-jobs/README.md

-# Find Job Application
+# Find Jobs Application

-This repository contains the source code for a Find Job application built with React.
+This repository contains the source code for a Find Jobs application built with React.
 It allows users to filter job listings based on various criteria such as role, experience, location, and more.

 # Live Demo

-This project was hosted in web you can check it [Find Job](https://shubhamkhan.github.io/find-job/).
+This project was hosted in web you can check it [Find Jobs](https://shubhamkhan.github.io/find-jobs/).

 ## Getting Started